You open the mailbox. There's a letter from Charlotte-Mecklenburg Schools. Your child's school assignment just changed.

 - Mark CMS community sessions on your calendar.
 The district holds public hearings on boundary changes where you can ask questions and share concerns directly.
 Check the CMS events calendar for upcoming dates.
 These sessions are your chance to hear from district staff and other parents in your area before decisions are locked in.

 - Get a quick read on your home's value in the new zone.
 A school zone shift can move your home's price by $20,000 or more.
 If you're even slightly curious about selling — or just want to know where you stand — get a free estimate for your Charlotte home.
-No commitment.
-Just numbers.
+No commitment, just numbers.

 You paid for these schools with your property taxes.
 Now find out whether they're helping or reshuffling your home's value.